Schubert Products for Permutations with Separated Descents: Introduction

 Schubert polynomials are representatives of Schubert classes of the full flag variety.
 Products of Schubert polynomials expand into a positive $\Z$-linear combination of Schubert polynomials, and the coefficients in this expansion are known as the \emph{Schubert structure constants}.
 It is a famous open problem in algebraic combinatorics to model the structure constants nonnegatively using combinatorial objects that bypass geometry in full generality; or in other words, to find a \#P-algorithm that computes the structure constants.
 For a more extensive introduction of this problem, see e.g. \cite{lenart2010growth}.

 The goal of this paper is to make some progress on this problem.
 We say that a pair of permutations $\pi$ and $\rho$ have \textbf{separated descents} at position $k$ if $\pi$ has no descents before position $k$ and $\rho$ has no descents after position $k$.
-This notion was first brought forth by Knutson and Zinn-Justin \cite{allentalk}, where they derived a puzzle rule for this problem (that generalizes to equivariant K-theory) from studying quiver varieties.
+This notion was first brought forth by Knutson and Zinn-Justin \cite{allentalk}, where they derived a puzzle rule for this problem (that generalizes to equivariant $K$-theory) from studying quiver varieties.
+This perspective of studying Schubert and related problems is surveyed in \cite{KnutsonICM}.
 The rule presented in our work is a tableaux rule and uses only elementary combinatorial methods.
-In particular, our result generalizes results of Kogan \cite{kogan2000schubert}, Knutson--Yong \cite{knutson2004formula}, Lenart \cite{lenart2010growth}, Assaf \cite{assaf2017multiplication} where different rules were given for solving the separated descents problem when one of the permutations is grassmannian (i.e., has only a single descent).
+In particular, our result generalizes results of Kogan \cite{kogan2000schubert}, Knutson--Yong \cite{knutson2004formula}, and Lenart \cite{lenart2010growth} where different rules were given for solving the separated descents problem when one of the permutations is Grassmannian (i.e., has only a single descent).
+One advantage of our approach is that it naturally recognizes the separated-descent structure constants as Edelman-Greene coefficients, which are the coefficients of the expansion of Stanley symmetric functions in the Schur basis.
 Our rule is also natural for computing products of multiple Schubert polynomials indexed by permutations with separated descents.
-This gives a generalization of Purbhoo--Sottile \cite{purbhoo2009littlewood}, where products of multiple grassmannian permutations were considered.
-We note that even under the condition that every permutation in the indexing set is grassmannian, our rule is still more general, since it is able to compute the coefficients of all terms in the product, whereas in \cite{purbhoo2009littlewood} only those coefficients of grassmannian permutations were considered.
+This gives a generalization of Purbhoo--Sottile \cite{purbhoo2009littlewood}, where products of multiple Grassmannian permutations were considered.
+We note that even under the condition that every permutation in the indexing set is Grassmannian, our rule is still more general, since it is able to compute the coefficients of all terms in the product, whereas in \cite{purbhoo2009littlewood} only those coefficients of Grassmannian permutations were considered.